-If you'd prefer to write, you can use our online form at southernwater.co.uk/get-in-touch or send a letter to: Southern Water, PO Box 564, Darlington, DL1 9ZG.
+If you'd prefer to write, you can send a letter to: Southern Water, PO Box 564, Darlington, DL1 9ZG.
 Any legal correspondence and/or documentation should be sent to our registered office address: Southern House, Yeoman Road, Worthing, West Sussex, BN13 3NX.